 Welcome to kindergarten!
-My name is Amanda Woodham and I am so excited to have the opportunity to teach your child!
-This year Kindergarten will be reinforcing a love of reading by "Building Better Readers in Seussville".
+My name is Amanda Woodham and I am so excited to have the opportunity to teach your child!.
 I graduatued from Rockmart Highschool, and am blessed to be able to work in the town where I grew up.
 I graduated from the University of West Georgia in 2006 and then went on to teach kindergarten in Douglas County.
 In 2014, I had to opportunity to move to back "home" and continue my passion for teaching at Van Wert Elementary.
 I can't wait to see what new and exciting adventures will happen this year in room 222!

 My educational philosophy consists of three main points that I believe to be an important part of a student's success.